 Individuals accepted into the program must pass a physical examination given by a licensed physician, nurse practitioner, or physician assistant and be free of any physical or mental condition, which would adversely affect performance as a member of the nursing profession.
 Physical examinations documentation must be dated within one (1) year of program admission.
-If physical examination becomes dated over one year, and the student continues in the program, the physical exam must be repeated and current documentation provided.
+After initial physical examination ,while active in the program, students must complete a continuation of health statement form verifying continued health status for training.

 - Physical demands in this program include duties that frequently require squatting, bending, kneeling, reaching, stair climbing, lifting and carrying up to 50 pounds, frequent pushing and pulling up to 200 pounds with assistance, and occasional lifting and carrying up to 51-74 pounds.
 Duties also require constant use of sight, hearing, touch, and speech.
-Environmental conditions include procedures that involve handling blood and body fluids using standard precautions. - · Immunizations must be current, - a.
-If students are unable to provide proof of immunization, titers proving immunity to diseases must be submitted. - b.
-A tuberculin test is required on admission and yearly while in the program, except for previous positive reactors who must have a chest x-ray. - c.
+Environmental conditions include procedures that involve handling blood and body fluids using standard precautions. - Immunizations must be current, - a.
+If students are unable to provide proof of immunization (vaccination record or HCP documented history of disease), titers proving immunity to diseases must be submitted.

+- b.
+Upon entrance to program, 2 step TB testing 4 weeks apart - --If a student is unable to take PPD due to history of positive reaction, the student must be asymptomatic of tuberculosis as documented on the physical form.
+A current copy of a recent chest x-ray with results clearly documented must be on file.
+After clearance by two step TB testing, student will complete TB training modules (CDC website: \\\TB 101 for Health Care Wortkers) and symptom questionnaire annually for clinical clearance.
+The TB training modules completion certificates and questionnaire must be loaded in to the student's Castlebranch account. - c.
 MMR X2, - d. tetanus every 10 years, - e. varicella X2 (or documented history), and - f.
-Hepatitis B series X3. - g.
+The Hepatitis B vaccine The series must be started prior to beginning clinical experience.
+This is a series of three vaccines over a 6-9 month period of time.
+Or students can choose to request from their healthcare provider the Dynavax two vaccine series, two vaccines scheduled one month apart. - g.
+Hepatitis A vaccine.
+Series of two vaccines scheduled at last six months apart. - h.
 Students must receive an annual, current season, flu vaccination or submit physician proof of documented allergy.
 Clinical affiliates require the documentation to include: manufacturer, lot number, expiration date of lot, and site of injection. - Students must also be certified in CPR (American Heart Association Healthcare Provider or American Red Cross Professional Rescuer). - Students are NOT covered under any type of medical insurance through Mountain Empire Community College.
 Any and all expenses related to medical issues/injuries, whether personal or training related, is the sole responsibility of the student.
 Clinical affiliates require documentation of current health insurance coverage.

-Core Performance Standards for Admission to and Progression through the Nursing Program performance requirements for every nursing student.
+Core Performance Standards\ for Admission to and Progression through the Nursing Program

+In addition to the nursing program's admission requirements, the nursing program sets forth eligibility requirements by citing the core performance standards.
+The standards set forth cognitive, sensory, affective and psychomotor performance requirements for every nursing student.
 Each core performance standard is accompanied by examples of activities nursing students and nurses are required to perform while executing nursing care.
 Students must be able to demonstrate satisfactory application of these core performance standards in classroom, clinical and laboratory settings, with or without reasonable accommodations, during the course of the nursing program.